|Leisurely||Steady||Balanced||Active||On the go|

 Check into your hotel.
 The rest of the day is free to explore the French capital.
 Tonight, meet your Tour Director and fellow travellers.

-Paris is a world-class city that probably has more familiar landmarks than almost any other city in the world.
-This morning, see these sites during the included city tour.
-In the company of an expert Local Guide, view the famous Arc de Triomphe, Opera, Eiffel Tower, Champs Elysees, and much more.
-In the afternoon, feel like a French aristocrat on the optional walking tour through the opulent Palace of Versailles.
-Tonight, consider joining the optional dinner at a typical restaurant.
+is a world-class city with more familiar landmarks than almost any other city in the world.
+This morning, see these sites during the included city tour with an expert Local Guide.
+In the afternoon, feel like a French aristocrat on an optional walking tour through the opulent .
+Tonight, consider joining an optional dinner at a typical French restaurant.
 (B)